 2 1/2 hour walk from the Nid'Aigle railway station to the Refuge Tete Rouse.
 This is often snow-free, but early and late season the paths may be snowy.
 They are also quite exposed in places.
 If snowy and icy you may rope-up for one section of the path (1 hour max).

 Tete Rousse to summit.
 Breakfast will usually be taken around 4:30, but if the weather or conditions dictate, an early breakfast at 01:30 may be necessary.
 After leaving the Tete Rousse we begin with an easy ascent on snowy/rocky paths for 20 minutes.
 We are normally roped-up on this, but this is only because of the more serious ground to follow.
 On reaching the Grand Couloir the Guide will make a judgement about whether it is safe to cross.
 Sometimes stonefall prevents us from going any further.
 If the Guide is happy then we quickly head across the 50m wide couloir.
 Once on the other side we scramble up steep tracks, occasionally using in-situ cables, sometimes on snow, and often using our hands.
 From the Tete Rousse Refuge to the Gouter Refuge takes 2 - 2 1/2 hours.
-This week is a fully inclusive package including luxury accommodation in Chamonix Valley and all mountain huts.
 Once at the Gouter we usually take a break in the warmth of the boot room.

 Descent from the Gouter Refuge to the Ni d'Aigle station takes 3-4 hours.